lobrylab/PitViper/README.md

 | B         | B_2       | /path/to/B_rep2.fastq | 1     |
 | B         | B_3       | /path/to/B_rep3.fastq | 1     |

 `order` column define which condition to treat as a control versus which treatment. `order = x` will be used as control for any `order > x`.
-In this case: condition B (treatment) versus A (control).
+In this case: condition B (treatment) versus A (control). `order` should be consistent across replicates.

 ##### Library file

 This file have to be comma-separeted.
 First column is for guide's ID.
 This column should not be redundant.
 Second column is guide's sequence.
 Third column is the element targeted by the corresponding guide.
 Note: Multiple guides can target the same element.

 ```
 guide_A.1,CTTAGTTTTGAACAAGTACA,element_A